oracle-livelabs/oci/oci-apm-springboot/04b-create-block-volume/create-block-volume.md

                   claimName: apmlab-fsspv2

-  c)	 Change the replicas of backend from 2 to 1.
+  * Change the replicas of backend from 2 to 1.

             serviceName: "wstore-backend"
             replicas: 1